edgarcosta/endomorphisms/examples/corpus/README.md

 size, `-t` per-chunk timeout, `-w` work directory, `--ids` to restrict a pass to a list of ids.
 The default cap is 1024, which runs the full search.

-Sizing `-c`: each chunk pays one Magma startup plus one gp round-trip, about a second.
-At 0.35 s/curve for genus 2 a chunk of 200-400 keeps that under 1%, and smaller chunks give the scheduler more to balance and lose less work to a timeout.
+Sizing `-c`: each chunk pays one Magma startup.
+At 0.35 s/curve for genus 2, a chunk of 200-400 keeps that overhead under 1%.
+Smaller chunks give the scheduler more to balance and lose less work to a timeout.
 On a 200-core box, `-j 200 -c 400` is a reasonable starting point.

 ### Resuming